tharBeDoggies/hackOr_devOpsCLass/README.md

-# resources, outlines, howtos, troubleshooting, and general notes from hack or dev ops class
+# notes, howtos, and troubleshooting related to hack or dev ops class

 ## what's all this stuff?